-The Bates College varsity rowing programs' coaching staff, led by Division III Head Coach of the Year Peter Steenstra, was named 2017 Division III Staff of the Year by the College Rowing Coaches Association, after they led the women's team to the 2017 NCAA Championship and the men's team to its second NESCAC Championship.
+The Bates College varsity rowing programs' coaching staff, led by Division III Head Coach of the Year Peter Steenstra, was named 2018 Division III Staff of the Year by the College Rowing Coaches Association, after they led the women's team to the 2018 NCAA Championship and the men's team to its third NESCAC Championship.
 The coaching staff earned the same award in 2015 when the women won their first NCAA Championship and the men won their first NESCAC Championship.

 Head Men's and Women's Rowing Coach